May 23, 2013

 Write for CAD notes

 We all love to share and give back to our community.
 That’s why I started a CAD blog at the first place.
 Many of CAD users join the forum, mailing list and also have blogs.
-I always get great solutions from CAD gurus on forum like CAD tutor.
+I always get great solutions from CAD gurus on a forum like CAD tutor.

 writing